Elliott Bay Marine VHF Monitor

 - DynamoDB stores clip events, transcripts, corrections, and serving read models.

-- The Ubuntu home server runs
+- The Ubuntu micro-computer runs

 faster-whisper, review/correction workflows, transcript analysis, and public exports.